SiliconLabs/wisun-br-linux/README.md

 # Bugs and Limitations

+## Should I use CPC and plain UART?

+CPC protocol relies on an external service (CPCd).
+So plain UART allows an easier integration for simple setups.
+However, CPC offers some features:

+  - support for SPI bus
+  - support for encrypted link with the RCP
+  - support for Dynamic MultiProtocol (DMP).
+Thus, CPCd can share the RCP between several network stacks (ie. Bluetooth, Zigbee, OpenThread and Wi-SUN)

 ## Hidden Internal Network Interfaces

 The network interface presented on the Linux side is not directly linked to the